 Army Indigenous Strategy

-• Two Indigenous Mentors at Kapooka to support Indigenous recruits to complete recruit training, and
+- Two Indigenous mentors at Kapooka to support Indigenous recruits complete recruit training;

-• An Indigenous Liaison Officer Network in each region to focus on community engagement and support to the chain of command.
+- A Regional Indigenous Liaison Officer (RILO) Network to focus on community engagement and provide support to local commanders; and

 - The Army Indigenous Cultural Advisory Board (AICAB) which provides cultural advice to Chief of Army on the implementation of the Army Indigenous Strategy.

 4 January 2020Operation Bushfire Assist 10 December 2019135th Graduation of the Australian Army's Future Leaders 20 November 2019Australian Army and Queensland Police Service recognised for efforts during Townsville floods 30 September 2019Retired Army Banner laid up at Kapooka 25 September 2019Delivering the next generation of network assurance for the Australian Army